Text Classification Under Class Distribution Shift: A Survey: Learning with Background Class

 Another common approach is to employ custom regularization techniques for background-class learning.
-For Support Vector Machines (SVMs), \newcite{Weston-ICML-2006} introduce a penalty term that incorporates the distance between the decision boundary and background-class (Universum-class) data points.
+For Support Vector Machines (SVMs), \citet{Weston-ICML-2006} introduce a penalty term that incorporates the distance between the decision boundary and background-class (Universum-class) data points.
 Their method is based on the principle that Universum-class samples should lie near the decision boundary, reflecting real-world uncertainty and ambiguity in classification.
-This regularization technique enforces a decision-making process that accounts for inherent uncertainty in the data. \newcite{Dhamija-NeurIPS-2018} introduce a more generic regularization based on two loss functions.
+This regularization technique enforces a decision-making process that accounts for inherent uncertainty in the data.
+Expanding this idea, \citet{Zhou-EMNLP-2023} propose a learning method that distinctively treats the classes of interest and the Universum class.
+They introduce closed decision boundaries for the classes of interest and define the space outside these boundaries as belonging to the Universum.
+To determine whether a sample belongs to a class of interest or to the Universum class, the authors propose a probability estimation based on inter-class rules.
+This approach assesses whether a sample lies predominantly within the closed decision boundary associated with a class of interest.
+If the sample does not clearly fit into one of the classes, it is considered to belong to the Universum. \citet{Dhamija-NeurIPS-2018} introduce a more generic regularization based on two loss functions.
 The Entropic Open-Set Loss aims to reduce entropy for KKCs, while maximizing entropy for KUCs, ensuring that the model treats unfamiliar data with the highest possible uncertainty.
 The Objectosphere Loss strengthens the separation between KKCs and KUCs by increasing the feature magnitudes for KKC samples, while reducing them for KUCs.
-These loss functions create a more distinct feature space, improving the ability of the model to reject out-of-distribution inputs.
+These loss functions create a more representative feature space, improving the ability of the model to reject out-of-distribution inputs.